Help me FUnd

 MY 'HEROES JOURNEY'

-The timeline: I know it sounds wild - but I have until July 4th to deliver the following to the UK visa office: bank statements that match full tuition for the Master's program, 9 months of estimated living costs, the NHS surcharge, and visa application fees - totaling $46k - to be sure I'll have sufficient time to process my visa without additional risks or fees.
+The timeline: I know it sounds wild - but I have until July 4th to deliver the following to the UK visa office: bank statements that match full tuition for the Master's program, 9 months of estimated living costs, the NHS surcharge, and visa application fees - totaling $46k - to be sure I'll have sufficient time to process my visa without additional risks, fees, or delays.
 Anything above the target amount will help me purchase books, bus rides, accessibility tools/software, medication, etc.

 The achievements: I've worked globally with artists, scholars, practitioners, teachers, universities, & learners as young as 5 [Donate to Fund High-Fives] and as old as can write or move!
 Most recently, presenting on poetry & trauma management at an NHS Conference for Psychiatrists.
 This change in how much time I'll be in the UK compared to Chicago and elsewhere will require a student visa!